Sunday, April 26, 2015, 4:00pm

 Since moving to lead the Virginia ACLU, Claire has continued to be a strong ally of POFEV by supporting POFEV in organizing Witnesses for LOVE! in 2014 at local and federal courthouses across Virginia and providing much needed strategic advice at critical junctures in the movement.
 Claire also was one of the lead attorneys on the federal court cases striking down Virginia's marriage discrimination laws.

 POFEV could not be more more appreciative of all that Claire has done to achieve equality for LGBT and all Virginians, and we are thrilled to see her long and untiring service recognized.
 Congratulations, Claire!

 POFEV's campaign for equality for LGBT Virginians is anchored in a broader and deeper mission to create a wider movement for a new Virginia.
 In our New Virginia Blog we want to share what we experience on that journey and what we see as Virginia moves forward toward becoming a more inclusive and welcoming community.

 We also are eager to share with you the wisdom, thoughts, and perspectives of the many different individuals who make up this movement as well.
 That's why we created a second blog called Voices from New Virginia where we can share with you the vision of others from where they view this work.

+The brief recounted the history of Virginia's use of marriage laws to discriminate against LGBT Virginians and many groups before them.
 "This is a big step for POFEV, and one we are proud to take," said POFEV President Rev. Dr. Robin H. Gorsline.
-"John Humphrey's painstaking research into the history of marriage in Virginia convinced us that the Court needs to know the truth about 'traditional marriage' in Virginia--the history of how the powerful have used marriage as a tool of social control to deny the dignity of disfavored groups.
+"The history of marriage in Virginia convinced us that the Court needs to know the truth about 'traditional marriage' in Virginia--the history of how the powerful have used marriage as a tool of social control to deny the dignity of disfavored groups.